Mechanical clock suspension spring

 The price would be about the same for a complete overhaul or a brand new one.
 First see if the clock movement is in production and available new.
 We do this by getting the numbers off of the back plate of the movement itself, right off of the brass.
 Please email and we will check the availability and quote for the new one.

 If the movement is not in production anymore, then a movement restoration is the only option.
-The movement can be shipped to Clockworks Attn Repair department for a beautiful restoration.
+You can ship the movement to Clockworks Attn Repair department for a beautiful restoration.

 Mechanical Pendulum Clock Timing Issues - Conclusion